20+ places to eat out(side)

 The Big Outdoor Lunch at The Pig hotels in Somerset & Dorset

 Alfresco lunch on the terrace at The Pig-near Bath and The Pig-on the beach in Studland?
 Yes please!
 At The Pig, the ethos is famously ‘everything from a 25-mile radius’, so at The Big Outdoor Lunch expect spring harvest Kitchen Garden veggies and salads, meats from local farmers and fresh fish from nearby ports, a classic pud and with wine to match – under canvas.
-From Mon 12 April to Sun 16 May.
-Tables are bookable between 12pm and 4.30pm, online or on 0345 225 9494.

 The Litton, near Wells